 “Every day is different and each job is different.
 No two are ever the same, each one has its own unique attributes.”

 Steve has a team of up to seven people working for him at any one time.
 He is very relaxed about working hours which allows his team to balance other work commitments and family life.
-Currently Steve’s nephew Paul Parry, and his sister in law Brigid Smith are working for him.
+Currently Steve’s nephew Paul Parry is working for him.